 This might boggle your mind, but the world of lacing just isn’t that complicated.
 What it boils down to is three systems – traditional, BOA and speed lacing.

-Traditional laces – as you might have guessed, are the kind you’d find on most tennis shoes.
+As you might have guessed, are the kind you’d find on most tennis shoes.
 Those good old soft fabric laces we all grew up with.
 Unless you were a Velcro kid…

 There’s totally nothing wrong with these and, in fact, many boarders prefer these laces because of the greater control and tightness they can achieve.
 They just take a couple more seconds to tie.

-Speed laces, or quick pull – uses a ratchet style system with some fancy lacing to make things easier.
+These laces use a ratchet style system with some fancy lacing to make things easier.
 Ultimately, however, it seems to just complicate the process.

 If these laces break they’re harder and more expensive to replace.
 Plus, it’s often hard or impossible to get just the right fit with these systems.

-BOA Lacing – One lacing system that is a newer arrival on the scene is the BOA lacing system.
+One lacing system that is a newer arrival on the scene is the BOA lacing system.
 These systems come in various levels of control with one, two, or three dial boots.

 Each dial is attached to a thin cable that runs through the boot and acts as lacing.
 By turning the dial, you can fine tune fitment in each area of the boot.
 This might be the next evolution of quick lacing!